qawolf/qawolf/docs/docs/add_assertions.md

 TODOADDVIDEO

-As a reminder, you can add assertions as you create your test since the [test code is generated](TODOFIXLINK) as you use your application.
-You may find the [interactive REPL](use_the_repl) helpful in trying out code.
+You can add assertions as you create your test since the [test code is generated](TODOFIXLINK) as you use your application.
+The [interactive REPL](use_the_repl) can be helpful in trying out code.

 The first assertion we will add is to check that the "Clear completed" text appears after we complete our todo.